NBISweden/workshop_omics_integration/index.md

 - Multi-omics integration, clustering and dimensionality reduction;
 - Application of key machine learning methods for multi-omics analysis.

-Attendants will further get hands-on experience in their application.
+Attendants will further get hands-on experience in their application. **Further details and the course schedule will be sent soon.**

 ***Important Dates***
 Application open!
 [Apply here](https://forms.gle/FQCF7FSiyUeP8MjX8)